osrf/gazebo_tutorials/torsional_friction/tutorial.md

 enabled by default with default parameters, but torsional friction is disabled by default.

-The box has a large surface with several points of contact with the ground.
+The box has a large surface with several points of contact with the ground, you can see them masked as blue spheres on the image above.
 Each contact point has not only angular velocity but also linear velocity perpendicular to the contact normal, which triggers translational friction.

 On the other hand, the sphere's single point of contact doesn't have a linear velocity, so translational friction doesn't act on it.
-The only way to stop this motion is by setting up torsional friction for the sphere.
+If we want the sphere to stop due to friction, we will need to set up torsional friction for it.

 ## Behaviour with torsional friction

-Let's add another sphere to the world and set a few parameters to it which will enable torsional friction and see how the behaviour is affected.
+Let's add another sphere to the world and set a few parameters to it which will enable torsional friction.

 1. Insert another sphere in the world